 Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
-Remember that we only cover out of network pharmacies in limited circumstances.
+Remember that we only cover out-of-network pharmacies in limited circumstances.
 See Chapter 5, Section 2.5 for a discussion of these circumstances.
+We may not pay you back the difference between what you paid for the drug at the out-of-network pharmacy and the amount that we would pay at an in-network pharmacy.

-5. When you pay the full cost for a prescription because you don't have your plan membership card with you
+5. When you pay the full cost for a prescription because you don't have your plan membership card with you services or drugs